Weeton, North Yorkshire

-Weeton is a village and civil parish in the county of North Yorkshire, England.
+Weeton is a village and civil parish in the county of North Yorkshire, England, 5 mi south of the town of Harrogate.
+The civil parish includes the larger village of Huby, 1 mi north-west of Weeton, where Weeton railway station is situated.

 The name is first attested in the Domesday Book of 1086 as Widetun(e)/Wideton(e) and seems to derive from Old English wiðig 'willow' and tūn 'settlement, estate, farm', thus meaning 'willow farm'.

 Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.

-Located between Otley and Harrogate, it is close to the River Wharfe.
-Largely populated by commuters working in Leeds and Bradford, it is accessed from the A61 (Leeds-Harrogate road) or the A658 (Harrogate-Bradford road).
-The parish also contains the village of Huby, approximately 1 mi north-west of Weeton, where Weeton railway station is situated.
+The village is largely populated by commuters working in Leeds and Bradford.
 Weeton has no pub, shop or post office.
-It is home to the Weeton Agricultural Show and Weeton and Huby Cricket Club.